Heat Pump vs Furnace

 Gas Furnace

-- Powerful heating at any temperature
+- Heats at any outdoor temperature

-- Requires separate AC system
+- Requires a separate AC for cooling

-- Gas combustion requires venting
+- Gas combustion requires venting and an annual safety check

 Heat Pump

-- Heating AND cooling in one system
+- Heats and cools in one system

-- No combustion, no CO risk
+- No combustion, no carbon monoxide risk

 Phoenix-Specific Considerations

-When a Furnace Makes Sense
+When a Furnace Still Makes Sense

 Our Recommendation